novik2713/Novik2713/README.md

 Hello there! 👋 I'm a seasoned team manager and project leader hailing from Ukraine, boasting over 9 years of professional expertise in cultural project management and marketing.
-Currently, I am on an exciting journey, delving into the realms of Data Analysis and Machine Learning through a comprehensive Bootcamp.
+In February 2024 I finished a Code Academy Berlin Bootcamp and currently I am on an exciting journey, delving into the realms of Data Analysis and Machine Learning through a comprehensive Bootcamp.

 My aspirations have led me to seek a new adventure in the IT sector, specifically in roles related to change management, business process analysis, data analytics, and project management.
 I bring to the table a unique blend of design thinking, user-centric approaches, analytical prowess, and an unwavering commitment to excellence.